beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/16-live-preview-reference.md

 ),
 ```

-Tthen define your callback function in JavaScript:
+Then define your callback function in JavaScript:

 ```php
 function myPreviewCallback( args ) {